My Personal Journey

 I’ve been a student of life for a long time.
 As a curious 20-something, I buried myself in Buddhism, Taoism and Feminism.
 Erich Fromm, Karen Horney and Friedrich Nietzsche were my mentors.
 In college, I double majored in Humanities and Psychology – seeking better ways of relating to myself and others.

 I took my first yoga class in 1995 at Gold’s Gym and knew my life was about to change.
 In 2003, I discovered Yin Yoga with Paul Grilley and, again, I was hooked.
+My life changed, again, when I discovered Essentrics.
 Prior to becoming a therapist, I was a body worker and plant-based chef – both of which were influenced by Eastern philosophy and alternative healing.

 For twenty years, I established a career helping people improve their lives through movement and nutrition.
 In addition to my wellness experience, I’m a writer, gardener and photographer.
 My passion is aligning with health.

 During my thirties, I opened one of the early Pilates studio in Portland, learned to teach Kids Yoga with Marsha Wenig and studied Thai Yoga Massage with Kam Thye Chow.
 For three years I ran a small restaurant and created a line of plant-based foods called Holy Chow.
 At the end of the decade I went back to school, earned my master’s, got married, and opened private practice.
 To top it all off, in my forties, I became a mom.

 While I’ve wobbled on and off the mat for 25 years, I never stopped practicing.
 True yoga is a blueprint for living.
 Every day I make an effort to “live my yoga.”
 And it starts with ahimsa (kindness).